zephyrplace/feedfast/README.md

 # feedfast \#

-Open-source and fast solution to receive your product feedback that helps you understand what your users need.
+Open-source solution to receive feedback, start to understand what your users really need.

+Feedback + Fast